 - Third, the contractor generates a report that shows either the absence of a criminal history and/or registered sex offender status, or provides detailed information regarding any positive results.

-- Fourth, depending on the employee category of the individual being checked, the contractor provides the report to the Office of the Provost (faculty and academic appointees), the cognizant Dean’s Office (postdoctoral researchers), HR (staff and volunteers), or the Youth Program Coordinator (students employees and student volunteers).
+- Fourth, depending on the employee category of the individual being checked, the contractor provides the report to the Office of the Provost (faculty and academic appointees), the cognizant Dean’s Office (postdoctoral researchers), HR (staff and volunteers), or Enrollment and Student Advancement (student employees).